-During the year ended March 31, 2020, the Foundation leased a portion of its building as office space under two month-to-month and two non-cancelable operating leases which expire between 2022 and 2024.
+During the year ended March 31, 2021, the Foundation leased a portion of its building as office space under two non-cancelable operating leases which expire between September 2021 and April 2023.
 The non-cancelable operating leases also require the payment of common area operating expenses.
 One of these operating leases has a renewal option to extend the lease term at the option of the lessee.
 The extended lease term was not considered in determining the lease term as management is not reasonably certain that the option to extend the lease term will be exercised by the tenant.